 Little Ears Hearing Center at Open Arms Children's Health is a growing pediatric Audiology clinic-- we are the only exclusively pediatric Audiology clinic in the region.
 We offer a wide range of services including behavioral audiometry, sedated and natural sleep ABR, hearing aids and assistive listening devices, bone-anchored hearing aids, and cochlear implant evaluations and MAPping.
 Little Ears is well-known in the region for our caring and family-centered approach to care.
 We merged with Open Arms Children's Health, an outpatient medical center affiliated with Home of the Innocents, in 2017.
-Our director, Dr. Shelley Moats, holds the only Pediatric Audiology Specialty Certification (PASC) in the state of Kentucky which exemplifies our commitment to best practices.
+Our director holds the only Pediatric Audiology Specialty Certification (PASC) in the state of Kentucky, which exemplifies our commitment to best practices.
 Our staff currently consists of 3 audiologists, a 4th year extern, and two teachers of the Deaf/Hard of Hearing who provide early intervention services.
+We also accept practicum students from the University of Louisville.
 The clinic is actively seeking a speech-language pathologist with expertise in pediatric hearing loss.

-Upon completion of the 4th year externship at Little Ears, the student will be well-qualified for employment in any pediatric setting in the country.
-Our former externs have been employed at Children's Mercy Medical Center in Kansas City, Primary Children's Hospital in Utah, Nationwide Children's Hospital in Ohio, and Children's Hospital of Pittsburgh.
+Upon completion of the 4th year externship at Little Ears, the selected student will be well-qualified for employment in any pediatric setting in the country.
+Our former students and externs have been employed at Children's Mercy Medical Center, Cincinnati Children's Hospital Medical Center, Primary Children's Hospital, Nationwide Children's Hospital, and Children's Hospital of Pittsburgh.
 While the externship is unpaid, we offer a well-rounded and closely mentored experience that is unmatched!

 Preference will be given to candidates with significant practicum experience in pediatric settings

 The selected candidate will be energetic, positive, and enthusiastic about working with children and families

 Good time management skills and attention to detail a must!